 - Smooth hitting area with milled center cross helps align the putter for better forgiveness while accelerating forward roll

 - Excellent budget option for high handicappers looking for blade style option

-For beginning golfers looking for a blade putter head for a low price, the Pinemeadow Black Zinc model offers a clean head design with a lie angle that gets the ball rolling quickly without bouncing.
+For beginning golfers looking for a blade putter head for a low price, the Pinemeadow Golf Black model offers a clean head design with a lie angle that gets the ball rolling quickly without bouncing.
 For a budget model, the Black Zinc offers a wide sweet spot with excellent toe hang for a smooth stroke.